Madame Xanadu: Day of Vengeance

 In Day of Vengeance #2, an Infinite Crisis tie-in, the Spectre, then unstable and believing that magic equaled evil, disabled Madame Xanadu and took her eyes.

-In the Day of Vengeance special it is revealed that Madame Xanadu is still blind.
+In the Day of Vengeance special it is revealed that Xanadu is still blind.
 She has regrown her eyes 14 times, only for them to be burned out again, because the Spectre's powers are beyond hers.
-However, Madame Xanadu's abode would be the rallying point of the offense against the Spectre, gathering the Phantom Stranger, Zatanna, and Nabu.
+However, Xanadu's abode would be the rallying point of the offense against the Spectre, gathering the Phantom Stranger, Zatanna, and Nabu.

 Xanadu has also found a way around the Spectre's curse by training an adept, Daena, to read the cards for her.
 Through Daena, she sees the destruction of the world with the Spectre winning and destroying everything.
 It is at her place that Nabu begins his offense against the Spectre as well as the strategy for restoring the Rock of Eternity.